 11. Don’t Argue a Check

 If you ordered seven Patron shots and you’re shocked that your tab is $70, eat the damn bill.
 You should understand that drinks are priced by the bar, and it isn’t their job to warn you how much each and every drink costs.
 If you’re concerned that ordering a round of top-shelf liquor might be out of your price range, simply ask beforehand or make it simple and stick to something in your budget.
-Also, if for some reason your tab is wrong, like you ordered three beers and somehow four extra drinks showed up on your tab, simply address the matter politely without being a dick.
-Bartenders are human and its easy to make a mistake, which is usually cleared up with no problem.
+Also, if for some reason your tab is wrong, like you ordered three beers and somehow four extra drinks showed up on your tab, simply address the matter politely without being a jerk.
+Bartenders are human and it’s easy to make a mistake, which is usually cleared up with no problem.

 12. Order from Your Server